 - Theoretical ceiling: 1,200,000 follower records/hour

-| Scenario | Rate Limit Ceiling (per day) | Billing Cap (per month) | Which Hits First? |
+| Scenario | Rate-limit ceiling (per day) | Billing cap (per month) | What hits first |

 |---|---|---|---|

-| Recent search (100 results/req) | ~2.88M tweets | 2M post reads | Billing cap |
+| Recent search (100/req) | ~2.88M tweets | 2M post reads | Billing cap |

-| User timelines (20 results/req) | ~1.7M tweets | 2M post reads | Depends on scale |
+| User timelines (20/req) | ~1.7M tweets | 2M post reads | Depends on scale |

 | Follower collection (1K/page) | ~28.8M records | No specific cap, but $0.01/record | Cost |

-| Posting tweets | 10K (app) or 9,600 (user) | N/A | Rate limit |
+| Posting tweets | 10K (app) or 9,600 (user) | Account cap (50/day unverified) | Account cap, then rate limit |

 Everything above describes standard (pay-per-use) rate limits.
 Enterprise is a different world.
+Enterprise customers negotiate custom limits directly with X's sales team, and the specifics are not public, but the general shape is known:

-- Higher or no monthly usage caps (the 2M post read ceiling can be lifted)
+- Higher or lifted monthly usage caps (the 2 million post-read ceiling can go away)

 - Dedicated infrastructure and support

-- Full-archive search with higher concurrency
+- Full-archive search at higher concurrency

 - Activity API and webhook access with custom limits

-Who Actually Needs Enterprise?
+Who actually needs Enterprise?

-Enterprise makes sense for large SaaS platforms that redistribute X data to their own customers, financial institutions running real-time sentiment models, and research organizations processing millions of posts monthly.
-If you need more than 2 million post reads per month and you need write access, Enterprise is your only option on the official API.
+Enterprise fits large SaaS platforms that resell X data to their own customers, financial firms running real-time sentiment models, and research groups processing millions of posts a month.
+If you need both more than 2 million post reads per month and write access, Enterprise is your only route on the official API.

 {